mardejour/software-design-lab/templates/journal.md

 ## Week Six (03/07)
 After introducing myself to programming paradigms, I wanted to learn to create and use functions in Python.
 Out of all three paradigms, I found functional concepts to be the easiest to grasp compared to others, because instead of writing a new code it allows us to reuse a piece of code by changing different values and reuse it multiple times for different purposes.

-I learned to define a function and assign a procedure for it to call a function using parameters and arguments.
+Hour 1: I learned to define a function and assign a procedure for it to call a function using parameters and arguments.
 In addition, I practiced if, elif, and else statements and tried to import a function into python.
 In the course of doing this I discovered several new operators, such as:
 *=
 **
 f ....
 tbc
+I also learned more about built in functions in Python.
+Hour 2: I reviewed DHRI's HTML and CSS tutorials to refresh my memory